Hybrid Deployment

 On the endpoint overview page, click Set up at the bottom.

-If the Set up button is not available, the endpoint either does not support hybrid deployment or your Connect plan does not include it.
-Currently, hybrid deployment is supported only for database endpoints using agent connections.
+If the Set up button is not available, the endpoint either uses an unsupported connector, or your Connect plan does not include Hybrid deployment.

 -